Bookmark this page to keep informed of the latest news, as well as upcoming meetings and conferences.

-In some countries, all new ATMs which are being installed are capable of cash recycling.
+In many countries, all new ATMs which are being installed are capable of cash recycling.
 We urgently need to see this trend accelerate to include the UK and the whole of Europe.

 Limitations on Cash Use in the European Union

-There are on-going discussions within LINK as to the appropriate level of scheme interchange that should apply to cash withdrawals and balance enquiries.
+Since 2017, there have been on-going discussions within LINK, the UK's ATM Network, as to the appropriate level of scheme interchange that should apply to cash withdrawals and balance enquiries.

-At least one Financial Institution that is a member of LINK is rumoured to want an average 20% reduction of interchange payable, to reduce their own outgoings.
+At least one Financial Institution that is a member of LINK was rumoured to want an average 20% reduction of interchange payable, to reduce their own outgoings.

-Other members of LINK maintain that there is an established formula for the calculation of interchange and that a 20% reduction in the levels established by using this formula would result in many Free To Use ( non-surcharge) ATMs becoming uneconomic to operate.
+Other members of LINK maintained that there was an established formula for the calculation of interchange and that a 20% reduction in the levels established by using this formula would result in many Free To Use ( non-surcharge) ATMs becoming uneconomic to operate.

-Industry estimates are that as many as 8500 Independent Deployers ATMs may be deinstalled in the next 24 months should interchange be reduced by 20%.
+Industry estimates were that as many as 8500 free-to-use Independent Deployers ATMs might be deinstalled or switched to pay-to-use in 24 months should interchange be reduced by 20%.
 This amounts to about 1/3rd of the free Independent Deployers ATMs currently operated on the LINK network.
 In addition, there may well be many bank operated off-branch ATMs that will become uneconomic and need to be removed.

 Removals of ATMs on the scale envisaged would severely damage the publics convenient access to cash and threaten financial inclusion.
 Almost everyone in the UK could be adversely effected but the impact would be particular keenly felt by those on lower incomes or state benefits, who use cash for almost all purchases and find that use a vital tool in their budgeting to live their lives from day-to-day.